MIST-Experiment/iricore/README.md

 # iricore
-A fork of [iri2016](https://github.com/space-physics/iri2016). `iricore` implements a couple of optimizations to the `iri2016` core Fortran code and Python interface to make it faster:
-1. Optimization of data files reading gives boost in case of iteration over large list of coordinates;
-2. `f2py` interface provides faster communication between Python and Fortran.

-Overall, this gives performance boost up to ~100x (see `examples/comparison.py`).
+A Python interface to IRI-2016 and IRI-2020 using `ctypes` communication.

-**Important!** Because this package is mainly used for the [MIST experiment](http://www.physics.mcgill.ca/mist/), the `iricore` cuts off calculation of unnecessary atmospheric parameters available in `iri2016`, leaving only electron density and electron temperature.
+**Important!** Because this package is mainly used for the [MIST experiment](http://www.physics.mcgill.ca/mist/), the `iricore` cuts off calculation of unnecessary atmospheric parameters available in IRI-2016, leaving only electron density and electron temperature.
 All other parameters can be restored on demand (please contact me).

 ## Installation